chess3official/chess3-whitepaper/community/how-to-mint-guide.md

 ## Complete Step-by-Step Guide

-This comprehensive tutorial will walk you through everything you need to mint your Chessalienz: Pawnz NFT, from creating a wallet to completing your mint.
+This comprehensive tutorial will walk you through everything you need to mint your Chessalienz: Pawnz NFT on Magic Eden, from creating a wallet to completing your mint.

 ---